 Tongue Upward Movement

 Engage in tendon stretching by guiding your child to lift their tongue to the roof of the mouth.
 Regular practice will help manage the fold of tissue that holds the tongue down.
+Our team will instruct you on how to perform oral exercises that help the healing process, and answer any questions you might have.

 Side-to-Side Tongue Exercise

-Direct your child to move their tongue from one side of the mouth to the other.
+Another helpful exercise is to direct your child to move their tongue from one side of the mouth to the other.
 This can promote blood circulation and faster tissue healing.

 Tongue Retraction Practice

 Urge your child to pull the tongue back towards their throat.
 This simple exercise can help prevent any post-op complications and facilitate pain management.
+The Hubbard Dental team will, of course, be on call to answer any questions and assist you through the post-op experience.

 Smile and Pout Exercise